Salmansaif/updeal/README.md

 # updeal
-A daily deals app built with django.
+A daily deals app built with Django framework.

-> Work in progress, would love to see contributions.